 Doctors often get accustomed to giving all rounds of all recommended vaccines to their patients.
 Some may overlook a patient’s medical history or office records on file before administering a vaccine or instructing a nurse to do so.
 When this occurs, and an adverse reaction is a result, and you may be able to hold the doctor responsible for damages.

 If you or your child was the victim of a vaccine adverse reaction and you believe your doctor neglected their responsibility to administer only vaccines that were safe and not contraindicated with your medical history, an attorney can help you bring forward a claim.
 However, with vaccines being such a hot-button issue and doctor’s offices having expert legal teams on their side, it’s important that you do everything you can to strengthen your case.

 An expert witness can be invaluable and can provide supporting testimony that helps judges and juries better understand the nature of vaccines, their potential side effects, and what exactly happened to cause you or your child to have an adverse reaction to a particular vaccine.
 It’s likely that many of the jury members and even the judge have never considered that vaccines can be extraordinarily harmful in some unique cases and may even believe that vaccines are faultless.
 It can be an uphill battle to help them understand there’s another side, which can be all but impossible without an experienced physician on your side to counter the claims of other medical professionals arguing the opposite.

 Dr. Edward Mallory has over 25 years of experience in emergency medicine and can offer an unbiased expert testimony in plain, easy-to-understand language.
-If you have a vaccine injury case, don’t hesitate to call for a consultation at (813) 997-1241.
+If you have a vaccine injury case, don’t hesitate to call or submit a form for a consultation at (813) 997-1241.